 If you are a spice addict like me, and you love to experience the flavors of different spices in your food, the Egyptian Spice Bazaar is where to shop in Istanbul for you!

-One of the very famous markets in Turkey is the Galata, located around the Galata tower in Istanbul.
-On the shores of the Bosphorus, this market is a rising star in selling small souvenirs to tourists from all over the world.
+On the shores of the Bosphorus, this market is a rising star in the sale of small souvenirs to tourists from all over the world.
 This market is yet another Istanbul shopping place that is a piece of art, perfect for fans of historical architecture who also love to shop.

-Arasta bazaar, located in Sultanahmet the tourist hotspot you have to head to.
+Arasta Bazaar, located in Sultanahmet, is the tourist hotspot you have to head to.
 It is found close to the very well-known Blue Mosque.
 The bazaar’s history dates back to the reign of Sultan Ahmet Khan, who designed this bazaar to be part of the Blue Mosque.
 Its revenue was used for the mosque.
-If you want to buy Turkish handicrafts in a less crowded area than Grand Bazaar, Arasta bazaar is the place for you.
+If you want to buy Turkish handicrafts in a less crowded area than the Grand Bazaar, the Arasta Bazaar is the place for you.

 The place is home to the sellers of Turkish ceramics and textiles.
 The area is famous for the best quality ceramic wares in Istanbul.
 Hand-painted Iznik tiles constitute a significant artifact being sold here.